CogBrainHealthLab/VertexWiseR/README.md

 - `P`: p-value of the cluster

-- `X, Y and Z`: MNI coordinates of the vertex with the highest t-stat in the cluster.
+- `X, Y and Z`: MNI coordinates of the vertex with the highest t-stat in the cluster

 - `tstat`: t statistic of the vertex with the highest t-stat in the cluster